deajan/smartmontools-win/README.md

 Configuration files are automatically generated (but you can still enjoy manual editing of course).
 A service called "smartd" is created and launched at system startups.
 This service will enumerate hard disks smartmontools can monitor and send an email and/or show a local message in case of errors.
 Everytime smartd detects an issue, the current states of the drives are written to smart.log and an alert is triggered.
-When mail alert is triggered, all actions regarding that alerts are logged to erroraction.log
+When mail / local alerts are triggered, all actions regarding alerts are logged to erroraction.log.

 On install, the current states of all drives smartd can detect are written to smartmontools-install-(version).log for warranty issues.

-No responsibility will be taken for any problems or malfunctions that may occur while using this software.
+The software has been tested on multiple platforms, nevertheless no responsibility will be taken for any problems or malfunctions that may occur while using this software.

-Anyway,feel free to send a mail to ozy [at] netpower.fr for limited support on my free time.
+Anyway, feel free to send a mail to ozy [at] netpower.fr for support on my free time.

 ## Upgrade path